 Though there is a version of their name in Hangul, I feel sorry for any international fans trying to search up information about new girl group Episode.
 Typing “Episode K-pop” into any search engine is going to give you way more random information than you asked for.
 But listening to their single Open My Door (열어줘), I doubt whether anybody will be inspired to dig deeper into the group.
 The girls may have potential, but it’s been awhile since I’ve heard a K-pop debut this awful.

 In short, Open My Door is an unmitigated mess.
 On its face, the track presents an utterly forgettable entry in the ever-expanding pool of quirky, trap-influenced girl group pop.
-Its instrumental might as well been programmed by an A.I. machine.
+Its instrumental might as well have been programmed by an A.I. machine.
 It regurgitates so many overused trends of the moment, but its lack of imagination renders them completely inert.
 I can’t pinpoint a single element that makes this production stand out.
 It’s devoid of energy, personality and effort.

 However, what really makes Open My Door a disaster for the ages is the song’s mixing and poor vocal performance.
 I don’t know what’s going on with the arrangement here.
 Vocals are either too loud or too quiet depending on the moment, with odd ad-libs and affectations taking place of the central melody.
 Of course, there is no real melody to be found anyway, so that point is rendered moot.